joshkunz/binfiles/readme.md

 ### Scripts I Wrote
 * ashuffle - A script that will continuously enque songs for [mpd][].
 * dotmake - A script that generates a Makefile to link your dotfiles automatically.
+* flac2mp3 - Simple script for converting a directory full of flac files into a directory full of mp3 files.
+* fpost - My school's CMS [Canvas](http://www.instructure.com/) has a pretty awful WYSIWYG editor.
+Since I post a lot of example source, I wrote this script which renders markdown files, inlines the CSS and then dumps the HTML to standard out for pasting into the bare-HTML input.
 * htmlencode - Encode a given string into HTML encoded identities.
+* inlinebody - Takes an HTML page on stdin, inlines the CSS and outputs the 'body' portion.
+Used with `fpost`.
 * lf - A simple bash script that list files in a directory based on size.
 * linkdf.sh - It's a simple script to symbolically link my dot files from a directory into ~.
 It could use some fixing up.
 * mpcp - an extremely minimal music mpd interface using mpc
+* mqueue - Adds a file to mpd, even if that file isn't in MPD's library.
+I had to [patch][fileaccess-patch] mpd to get this to work.
+I think it had a faulty check.
 * music.py - It's an interface to all of the music players I was using at the
 time: Spotify (the linux version) and cmus.
 It provides a standard interface to do things like playing, pausing and getting information about playing tracks.